How better nutrition can improve your vision

 Pro-vitamin A carotenoids.
 Alpha-carotene, beta-carotene and beta-cryptoxanthin are called pro-vitamin A carotenoids because your body converts them to vitamin A during digestion.

-Currently no recommended dietary allowance exists for pro-vitamin A carotenoids, but the National Cancer Institute, the American Cancer Society and the American Heart Association recommend that everyone eat a variety of carotenoid-rich fruits and vegetables daily.
+Currently no recommended dietary allowance exists for pro-vitamin A carotenoids, but several health organizations recommend that everyone eat a variety of carotenoid-rich fruits and vegetables daily.

 Some research suggests lutein and zeaxanthin also may reduce your risk of cataracts later in life.